lucasl0st/ipv4-for-ipv6_only-http-proxy/README.md

     ```sh
     sudo systemctl restart docker
     ```
+> [!WARNING]
+> In some cases a full system reboot might be required.

 The docker-compose file in this repository includes the additionally necessary configuration for IPv6 networking, when using anything else you are on your own.